WiktorStawarz/movie-rental-sql/README.md

 # Movie Rental SQL Project

 This is a relational database project for a **Movie Rental System**, designed to demonstrate advanced SQL skills including schema design, data analysis, stored procedures, triggers, and views.
+The project was **designed and implemented using the Waterfall methodology**, following sequential phases: requirements analysis, schema design, data population, advanced SQL queries, stored procedures, triggers, and views.

 ## Features